takahirohonda/docusaurus-tech-blog-example/data-science/machine-learning/2018-01-05-internet-popularity-r.md

 The bigger neuron size you use, the more complicated the model become.
 Therefore, more neurons tend to become over-fitting.
 Of course, this is dependent on the dataset.
 It is only determined by experimentation.
 However, smaller size is a good rule of thumb.

 Neural networks sound complicated and magical.
-But, if you deconstruct them, they are basically nonlinear statistical model.
-Hence, we should try to optimise the regularisation parameter. nnet has a parameter called decay for regularisation.
+But, if you deconstruct them, they are basically non-linear statistical model.
+Hence, we should try to optimise the regularisation parameter. `nnet` has a parameter called decay for regularisation.
 In short, regularisation prevent over-fitting by penalising over-fitted training models.

-We will set hyperparameter ranges for size and decay for nnet optimisation.
+We will set hyperparameter ranges for size and decay for `nnet` optimisation.

 **Sampling**